What to do in an 8-hour layover in London?

 For the London first-timers, leaving your baggage at Victoria station is extremely convenient since you are right in Central London with its main landmarks, the Buckingham Palace and the Big Ben.
 If you are lucky enough, you might catch the guards change.
 Jump back to the underground and head to the London bridge station to see the iconic Tower Bridge.
 Then, should you have time to take a break, simply grab a beer in a London pub or go for tea time.

 A sightseeing bus tour is always a good plan since it will give you a tour of the city in a short time.
 This way you are sure to see all the main spots.
+Or better, why not experience an Afternoon Tea in a double decker bus while visiting London’s best attractions?

 If it is not your first time in London and you have already visited all of the above, then why not go to a museum?
 Did you know that the Capital has more than 200 museums?
 With these many expositions, I'm sure you will find one of your liking.